-The construction invoice is for any type of service provided by a contractor on either a new or an existing structure.
-If the invoice is for maintenance, then typically it will just be one (1) individual, known as a “handyman”, that will conduct the work and invoice for themselves.
-In either case, an itemized list of all materials used will be calculated in addition to the number (#) of hours provided for labor.
+The construction invoice itemizes charges for materials used and hours worked by a contractor on a new or existing structure.
+If the invoice is for maintenance, then typically one (1) individual, known as a “handyman,” will conduct the work and invoice for themselves.

 Table of Contents